sybrew/the-seo-framework/readme.txt

 TODO fix js lint warnings about the l10n const being unavailable.
 	-> This probably affects all files.
 Addressing this with modern JS could prevent unforeseen bugs with future FSE.

-TODO use goto in array_merge_recursive_distinct?
-	-> Also clean up its sole caller...

 TODO https://github.com/sybrew/the-seo-framework/issues/185
 	-> This will allow bigger sitemaps, for we won't accidentally call redundant post meta.
 	-> This forces us to implement a migrator, which we should...